Girl Trends Are Everywhere. What The Hell Is Going On?

 AdvertisementADVERTISEMENT

-That said, it's impossible to unpick girlhood from the patriarchy entirely and unwise to ignore the unintentional consequence of potentially infantilizing behaviors.
-Whether we want it to or not, a celebration of girlhood unwittingly puts women in an eternal state of innocence.
+That said, it's impossible to unpick girlhood from the patriarchy entirely and unwise to ignore the unintentional consequence of potentially infantalising behaviours.
+Whether we want it to or not, a celebration of “girlhood" unwittingly puts women in an eternal state of innocence.
 And as anyone who was chronically online during the 2014 Tumblr renaissance will know, once the question of innocent allure is raised, coquette culture is never far away.
-As cultural commentator Mina Le’s explores in her video essay “why is everyone dressing like a little girl?,” the “coquette” look calls back to Vladimir Nabakov’s Lolita where the middle-aged protaganist kidnaps and sexually abuses a 12-year-old girl who he calls Lolita or “nymphet.”
-The aesthetic is now being reclaimed by girls who are less focused on sexualizing themselves and solely interested in the ultra-feminine aesthetic.
-As Mina’s essay touches on, there’s nothing wrong with blasting some Lana Del Rey and donning a Mary Jane but it gets more complicated the further you lean into the coquette narrative and inadvertently trade agency for allure.
+As cultural commentator Mina Le’s explores in her video essay “why is everyone dressing like a little girl?”, the “coquette” look calls back to Vladimir Nabakov’s Lolita where the middle-aged protaganist kidnaps and sexually abuses a 12-year-old girl who he calls Lolita or “nymphet”.
+The aesthetic is now being reclaimed by girls who are less focused on sexualising themselves and solely interested in the ultra-feminine aesthetic.
+As Mina’s essay touches on, there’s nothing wrong with blasting some Lana Del Rey and donning a Mary Jane but it gets more complicated the further you lean into the ‘coquette’ narrative and inadvertently trade agency for allure.
 See brands like Selkie, who came under fire for dressing women like oversized dolls.